linz/linz-positionzpp-pcf/README.md

 This contains the Bernese PCF and configuration scripts for running a PositioNZ-PP job.

-When PositioNZ-PP processes a job it uses this repository for configuration.
+When PositioNZ-PP processes a job it clones this repository using a specific branch/tag.
-The protected branch "pnzpp-prod" is used for processing in the production environment, and the branch "pnzpp-nonprod" for processing in the nonprod environment.
+By default the tag "pnzpp-prod" is used for processing in the production environment, and "pnzpp-nonprod" for processing in the nonprod environment.

 This contains the following directories: